SakiiCode/lv_bevy_ecs/README.md

 static WORLD: LazyLock<Mutex<LvglWorld>> = LazyLock::new(|| Mutex::new(LvglWorld::default()));
 ```

-4. Last thing is to calculate frametime and call these LVGL functions in every loop cycle:
+4. Last thing is to calculate frametime and call these LVGL functions in every loop cycle

+   _If you are running this inside another framework, you should [use its tick counter](https://docs.lvgl.io/9.4/details/integration/overview/connecting_lvgl.html#tick-interface) instead to get precise and constant framerate._

 ```rust
 # use lv_bevy_ecs::functions::*;